-June Birthstone May 1, 2018 – Posted in: Jewelry Blog
+June 7, 2022 – Posted in: Jewelry Blog

 Not satisfied with just one, or even two birthstones, June has claimed three for itself.
-There were only two – pearl and moonstone – until 2016 when alexandrite became the third June birthstone.
+There were only two – pearl and moonstone – until 2016, when alexandrite became the third June birthstone.

-Pearl has long been popular as a gemstone, despite being fundamentally different to most other crystal-based precious and semi-precious stones.
+Pearl has long been popular as a gemstone, despite being fundamentally different from most other crystal-based precious and semi-precious stones.
 Moonstone has been a part of gemstone usage for millennia, with the Romans believing it was formed from solidified rays of the moon.
 In stark contrast, Alexandrite was first mined less than 200 years ago.

 Myths About Pearl, Moonstone, and Alexandrite

 Pearl has always been associated with the calming of both mind and body and being able to cure stomach ailments.
 Japanese folklore says that pearls are from the tears of mermaids.
-Legend, meanwhile, has them as dewdrops which fell from the moon to the sea.
+Legend, meanwhile, has them as dewdrops that fell from the moon to the sea.

 Moonstone, according to mythology, can bring magical and beautiful dreams.
 In other cultures, it was a cure for insomnia and sleepwalking.

 Alexandrite lacks any kind of associated mythology without any long history like the others.
 Ironically, given its unique properties, it has been around for much longer.
 It likely would have had a whole string of magical powers attached to its legend had it been discovered.

 We’ve created a user-friendly style quiz that can help you determine which type of birthstone ring you should start browsing.

 Pearl is unique amongst gemstones, as it is a product of a living thing.
 In theory, any mollusk can produce a pearl, but very few can produce gem-quality examples.
 Many pearls are now grown by stimulating the host mollusk to secrete the nacre solution required to build the pearl layers.
 These are less expensive than natural pearls and have the name cultured pearls.